jurgen-kluft/go-home/docs/SMARTHOME-DEVICES.md

 - A HUB (on every floor) that can display information from all devices
   - Should have touch display so that we can control it easily.
-- An ESPNOW Gateway that can receive data from all the sensors over ESPNOW and send it to a server
+- A local server that can receive data from all the sensors over WiFi
   - Sensors that can measure air quality, presence, bed presence, door/window status, etc.
-  - Gateway will also send a time-sync packet every hour.
+  - Server will also send a time-sync packet every hour.

 ## Air Quality Elite